Tim Smith | February 13th, 2024

 The short answer to this one is: no, you can't get free broadband.
 There are no free deals in the UK no matter where you look.
 If you are offered or you see a deal that claims to be free, check the small print – you will end up paying one way or the other.

 Finally, if any of the details are not clear and obvious to you, remember that you can ask for all charges related to the broadband deal to be explained to you by the supplier.
-If the supplier can't or won't do this, it's best for you to move on.
-There are plenty of broadband suppliers available.
+If the supplier can't or won't do this, it's best to look elsewhere.

-Absolutely not.
-If you intend to use the landline phone that comes with an ADSL broadband package, make sure to check the small print for how much a simple local call costs.
+No. If you intend to use a landline, make sure you check the small print for how much a simple local call costs.
 Charges vary wildly depending on the number you call – local calls tend to be very cheap, but calls to premium numbers or international numbers can be very expensive.
 There may also be charges for calls to mobiles, and what are called ‘other calls not included in your package'.

 Fast broadband means different things to different people as it depends on how many devices you need to keep connected and what you do with your broadband.
 For browsing and streaming TV, the 10-15Mbps offered on some of the social tariffs is sufficient, but if you have a large family with a lot of devices, then 15Mbps will struggle.
 For most households, an entry-level speed of around 61-63Mbps will be enough.

 Most entry-level fibre deals are now no more expensive than ADSL, which is in the process of being phased out.
 The ultrafast and Full Fibre packages over 100Mbps are the most expensive, but as time marches on, even these aren't very much more than old-fashioned fibre deals.